binkley/homebrewery-files/witch.md

 ##### 🔍 Utility, Ritual & Trickery

 _See how the flowers are?
-Now that is witchy no matter what others say._
+Now that is witchy no matter what others may say._

 - **Dancing Lights** <br>
   Conjure up to four glowing motes that drift at your will, or form a faintly humanoid shape.